ytakefuji/scoreUS/README.md

 Indicators such as the number of deaths, immunization rates, population, poverty rates, and others must be used in machine learning.

+Examine whether the result will play a key role for policymakers in their decision-making against the pandemic?

 # deaths of US states:

 https://github.com/nytimes/covid-19-data/blob/master/live/us-states.csv